Achievable logoAchievable logo

 • Example: bankrupt business reforms as another business and transfers business assets to new business

-Not only do these events require registration with the SEC, but they also require shareholder approval.
-There are other scenarios where new shares of stock are created but don’t require registration with the SEC.
-Stock splits (forward and reverse) and stock dividends result in new shares being created, but do not require registration.
+Other corporate actions can create new shares without requiring SEC registration.
+Stock splits (forward and reverse) and stock dividends create new shares but do not require registration.
 As a reminder, stock splits require shareholder approval, but stock dividends do not.

 Rule 433

 Rule 433 provides the legal basis and conditions for using free writing prospectuses (FWPs).
-FWPs are written communications used in conjunction with a shelf offering and can be any written material regarding a new issue.
-They are flexible and can be materials such as emails, term sheets, websites, or PowerPoints that provide additional information to potential investors.
-Rule 433 enables WKSIs (Well-Known Seasoned Issuer) to use FWPs.
+An FWP is a written communication used in conjunction with a shelf offering, and it can be almost any written material about a new issue.

 Generally, the FWP must be filed with the SEC by the date of first use.
 There are exceptions for immaterial or unintentional failures to file, as long as reasonable efforts are made to comply.
-Additionally, the FWP can contain information not included in the registration statement, but it cannot conflict with the registration statement or any incorporated SEC reports.
+An FWP may include information not in the registration statement, but it cannot conflict with the registration statement or any incorporated SEC reports.

 Regulation S